 Peer Assisted Study Sessions

-Benefits of attending PASS sessions
+Benefits of attending PASS

-- accelerate understanding of unit content
+- Deeper understanding of tough unit content

-- build new study and learning skills
+- New study strategies and skills

 Units available for PASS sessions